teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 title: OpenRefine Tutorial for researching cultural data
 zenodo_link: ''
 questions:
-- How to use OpenRefine in Galaxy to clean data?
+- How to use OpenRefine in Galaxy to clean your data?
 - How to use a workflow in Galaxy to extract and visualise information from your data?
 objectives:
 - Start OpenRefine as an Interactive Tool in Galaxy